-[Sticky] Posts we want to remember
+[Sticky] Post Hall of Fame - Posts we want to remember

 A little masterpiece by @Vestralux, posted the day after the Republican Senators voted not to allow any witnesses in the president's trial.